bdvllrs/auto-sbatch/README.md

 run_work_directory = "/path/to/experiments"
 # Path to a potential python environment.
 python_environment = "/path/to/python/env"
-# File where a csv of all run are stored.
-Not created if not given.
-run_registry_path = "~/run_registry.csv"
 # modules to load BEFORE script are batched
 pre_modules = ["python/3.8.5"]
 # modules to load in the batch system